Cannabis concentrates are the new big thing in stoner circles.

 11 different types of cannabis concentrates

-Hash is a cannabis concentrates made by separating trichomes from the plant material and then forming the resin into a coherent mass.
+Hash is a cannabis concentrates that is made by separating trichomes from plant material and then forming the resulting resin into a coherent mass.

 There are several types of hash:

 - Bubble hash—made by separating the trichomes using ice cold water;

 - Lebanese hash—made by drying flowers, rubbing them with a piece of fabric and then pressing the material into slabs;

 - Afghani Royal (aka Royal Border) hash—made by putting flowers into water or tea to separate the resin, and then afterward pressing it into slabs;